 The filtration set for displaying graphical elements on the map also affects the corresponding markers and backgrounds chosen for charts.

 The routes traveled by a unit in a selected period of time can be shown on the map.
 To do this, select one of the options: Trip routes or All messages on map in the report template dialog.
-In accordance with the first option, only the intervals considered as trips (according to the trip detector) are displayed as tracks with different colors.
+In accordance with the first option, only the intervals considered as trips (according to the trip detector) are displayed as tracks with different colours.
 In the case of the All messages on map option, all the messages with valid coordinates are converted into a track regardless of trips, parkings, stops, etc. If in the unit history there are intervals where the connection was lost (there were no messages for a long time) or coordinates were not determined in messages, such intervals are displayed with a dashed line.

-You can configure the track color (by trips, single, by speed or by sensor) in the Track colors section on the Advanced tab of the unit properties.
-When the All messages on map option in the report template is enabled, the color setting by trips does not work.
+You can configure the track colour (by trips, single, by speed or by sensor) in the Track colours section on the Advanced tab of the unit properties.
+When the All messages on map option in the report template is enabled, the colour setting by trips does not work.

 Besides, to get the information about track points, hover the mouse cursor over and see the information in a tooltip (time, speed, coordinates, altitude, sensor values).
 Note that messages are searched in the radius of 50 pixels to the cursor.
 When you click on the coordinates, it is possible to go to the map of a third-party source.
 See more.

 If you enable the Trip routes or All messages on map option in a report on units or unit groups, then such tables as Engine hours, Trips between geofences, Speedings, Trips have an additional first column with the icons.
 After clicking on the icon, the map is centered on the corresponding segment of the track which is highlighted with a red line.
 This function is also available for the Trips table in reports on drivers.